aaronlrv/cv-app/README.md

 ## How to Use

-Use this link to access the live preview link: https://aaronlrv.github.io/cv-app/
+Use this link to access the live preview link: https://aaronlrv.github.io/cv-app/ or view the latest github pages deployment of the project

 ## Tech/ Framework Used
 <p align="left">